 Leading up to the current session, Cox has been vocal about the harms of social media on youth mental health.
 The governor hosted a symposium on Social Media and Youth Mental Health on Jan.
 23rd that outlined legislative efforts to mitigate the harm.

 “We know that social media is negatively affecting teens, distracting them, disrupting their sleep, and exposing them to bullying, harmful behavior, unrealistic views of other people’s lives, and peer pressure,” Cox said following the symposium.
 “We know that social media is linked with higher levels of anxiety, depression, and self-harm.”

-The state’s suicide rate has tripled over the last year, with suicide being the number one cause of death for Utahns 10 to 17 years of age, according to the Utah Department of Health and Human Services (DHHS).
+The state’s suicide rate has tripled since 2007, with suicide being the number one cause of death for Utahns 10 to 17 years of age, according to the Utah Department of Health and Human Services (DHHS).